Why Do You Need Aeration and Seeding?

 - We recommend overseeding as an annual maintenance service as it does not self reproduce as other lawn types of grass such as Bermuda and Zoysia do, therefore we have to overseed every year to maintain a thick lawn, healthy lawn that will also produce fewer weeds over time.

 Tall Fescue has no real way of spreading and reproducing itself like Bermuda grass or Zoysia grass does.
 Late August, September, and October is the best time of year to rejuvenate your fescue lawn.
 Fescue grows and develops in cooler temperatures much better than hot weather.
 We suggest doing the aeration and seeding while the soil temperatures are warm rather than waiting until late fall.
 The seed will need to be kept constantly moist for a much shorter period of time before germination if seeded early in the fall.

 “By overseeding your Tall Fescue lawn annually, you are introducing new grass on an annual consistent basis, which will help to keep your lawn healthy, strong, and maintain its full, robust color for the upcoming year.”

 • Replenish Your Lawn That Was Lost Over Summer Months

 • Less Susceptible to Getting Lawn Destroying Insects

 • Less Chance of Getting Weeds

 Core aeration is one of the most important things you can have done to your lawn in the late Spring to a warm season lawn.
 Compacted soil severely reduces the ability of grassroots to expand and take up water and nutrients.
-When this happens it is very difficult for water and nutrients to penetrate compacted clay/soil.
-So, when if you see that your lawn is not looking as good as it should, know that this is directly related to how deep, strong and extensive the root system is on your lawn.
+When this happens, it is very difficult for water and nutrients to penetrate compacted clay or soil.
+So, if you see that your lawn is not looking as good as you would like, know that this is directly related to how deep, strong and extensive the root system is on your lawn.
 The stronger the roots, the healthier, thicker, and greener your lawn will be.